api-platform/docs/api-bundle/filters.md

 ## Enabling a filter for all properties of a resource

-As we seen in previous examples, properties where filters can be applied must be explicitly declared.
-But if you don't care about security and performances (ex: an API with restricted access), it's also possible to enable builtin filters for all properties:
+As we have seen in previous examples, properties where filters can be applied must be explicitly declared.
+But if you don't care about security and performance (ex: an API with restricted access), it's also possible to enable builtin filters for all properties: